yen1223/Supermarket-sales-dashboard/README.md

 * Interactive filters with option to drill-through to details page at the back
 * Slicers of 'City', 'Category', 'Time (3 hours)', 'Gender', 'Membership'
 * Enables interaction between charts for further data exploration
-* First presented with overview on
+* First presented with overview on:
      * Sales amount
      * Qty sold
      * % of changes Mar vs Feb